December 5, 2024

 • Soggy or waterlogged soil.

-• Yellowing of lower leaves before they turn black.
+• Yellow lower leaves before they turn black.

 • The Fix:

-1. Check Soil Moisture Regularly: Stick your finger into the soil.
-Water only when the top inch feels dry.
+1. Check Soil Moisture Regularly: Put your finger in the soil and feel to see how damp it is.
+You should only be watering when the top feels dry.

-3. Improve Soil Mix: Use a well-draining mix containing perlite, peat moss and a bit of sand.
+3. Improve Soil Mix: Use a mix that drains well and contains the likes of peat moss, perlite and maybe a little bit of sand.

 2. Underwatering